jsdoc2md/dmd/README.md

 This is the readme for a module.

 ## Install
 Install it using the power of thought.
-While breakdancing.
+While body-popping.

 # API Documentation
 {{>main}}